UNIQUE MENS WEDDING BANDS

 Man's best fashion friend is black.
 Think tuxedo, black tie, and a black leather belt.
 Your ensemble is complete thanks to this enduring 14k yellow gold wedding band, showcasing seven striking channel-set black diamonds!

-A jewelry designer from Finland presents this stunning gold band complete with diamonds in micro pavé setting.
+A jewelry designer from Finland presents this stunning rose gold band complete with three diamonds and filigree design.

 Alternatively, you can contact the designer to customize options such as other gemstones or material types (palladium, titanium or sterling silver)